Discovering equations from data: symbolic regression in dynamical systems: Applications

 \subsection{Dynamical systems}

-In this section, the four types of dynamic systems chosen to compare the algorithms described in \autoref{sec:intro sr models} will be discussed.
-The fourth category of dynamic systems is comprised of another six systems, describing epidemic propagation through different assumptions on its composing compartments.
+In this section, four types of dynamic systems will be discussed: two from the domain of physics, one from biology, and the fourth category consisting of another six systems that describe epidemic propagation through different assumptions on its composing compartments.

-The dynamics presented in Sections \ref{sec:Lorenz} to \ref{sec:lotka-volterra intro} were chosen for their overarching relevance in the domains of physics and biology, allowing this study to analyze the performance of the symbolic regression algorithms in describing a chaotic system, predator and prey dynamics and oscillatory motion, this way anchoring the novel use of symbolic regression algorithms to epidemic models being proposed here to the overall performance of those methods in multiple fields.
+The systems presented in Sections \ref{sec:Lorenz} to \ref{sec:lotka-volterra intro} were chosen for their overarching relevance in the domains of physics and biology, allowing this study to analyze the performance of the symbolic regression algorithms in describing a chaotic system, oscillatory motion and predator-prey dynamics, this way anchoring the novel use of symbolic regression algorithms to epidemic models being proposed here to the overall performance of those methods in multiple fields.